The buzz surrounding the 2024 presidential election is heating up and the field is starting to narrow.

 In a party that is increasingly being divided between the Trump faithful and “Never Trumpers,” DeSantis represents a candidate who carries much of the same populist message that Trump does, without his level of baggage.

 While DeSantis’ running will likely come down to who the GOP determines is a better fit between him and Donald Trump, it’s entirely possible that both men will seek the nomination, and DeSantis’ youth and popularity with the Republican voting populace will carry him past the former president.

-And with DeSantis’ odds improving from +550 to +225 in recent months, it’s clear that the oddsmakers also feel that he has a very real shot at securing the Republican nomination, and from there, reaching the presidency.
-His surpassing Trump as the favorite is a massive update.
+And with DeSantis’ odds improving from +550 to +200 in recent months before heading back up to +350, it’s clear that the oddsmakers also feel that he has a shot at securing the Republican nomination, and from there, reaching the presidency.

 Let’s be honest with ourselves: the likelihood of Michelle Obama even choosing to run for president is low, much less the likelihood of her winning.

 But in a nation that is further and further consumed by big names and celebrity entries into the political sphere, Obama has both wide recognition from her years as First Lady, as well as popular support from a significant subset of the country.

 Has she been described as the “break glass in case of emergency” option for a Democratic Party struggling to maintain popularity with an increasingly disenfranchised electorate?
 Very much so.

 Keep an eye on the buzz surrounding Michelle Obama, because if she can be convinced to run, she may be a strong challenger.

 Though she was unsuccessful at securing the nomination in 2020, Kamala Harris does benefit heavily from being a young, exciting option within the Democratic Party — and one who already has a significant amount of political clout from her time as a U.S. Senator and her current position as the VP.